Stupeflix/stupeflix-sxml-doc/docs/tutorials/04_text_effects.rst

   </movie>

 This is a bit verbose, but will be improved in next versions.
 You can use 40.0 as magic constant, it should be ok in most cases.
 The difference should be almost invisible right now.
 But if you animate the text (zoom, scale...), the difference will be obvious.

+More advanced text rendering method is explained there :doc:`tutorials/07_advanced_text_rendering`

 Effects
 -------

 Quality improvement is an interesting property.
 But the most important benefit comes from the availability of a lot of new effects.
 All the effects are configured in the distancecolor filter: you just have to replace it with your own one.
 Simple white text:

 .. code-block:: xml